byxorna/serfbort/README.md

 # TODO

+* make agents respond to deploy messages properly
+* make agents respond to verify messages properly
+* convert deploy/verify from events to queries so they can return statuses
 * implement tag filtering for messages from deploy messages (encode target tags in payload?)
-* Keep track of events received in agents, to prevent duplicates? is this necessary
-* load config file describing targets, commands, and queries

 * slaves get batched messages, and delayed by a bunch of time
 * lots of `[ERR] memberlist: Failed to send ping: write udp [::]:7947->[::]:7946: sendto: no route to host` on agents